maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/ways-to-vote/vote-at-polling-place-in-person.md

 - If you choose to vote in person, it may help to bring the ballot that was mailed to you.
 - If you don’t bring your mailed ballot, some counties will require you to vote using a provisional ballot that will be counted once elections officials check that you are eligible to vote.
 - If you live in one of the following “Voter’s Choice” counties, you can get a regular ballot at any Vote Center, even if you didn’t bring the ballot that was mailed to you: Alameda, Amador, Calaveras, Butte, El Dorado, Fresno, Kings, Los Angeles, Madera, Marin, Mariposa, Merced, Napa, Nevada, Orange, Riverside, Sacramento, San Benito, San Diego, San Mateo, Santa Clara, Santa Cruz, Sonoma, Stanislaus, Tuolumne, Ventura, and Yolo.
-For more information check the [California Secretary State](https://www.sos.ca.gov/elections/voters-choice-act/).
+For more information check the [California Secretary State's website](https://www.sos.ca.gov/elections/voters-choice-act/).

 **How do I find my polling place?**